 The patient will begin showers in a tub-shower three times a day with a gentle spray to the face from 3-5 feet from the spicket.
 Within 2 weeks the facial skin is well healed and the patient may apply a mineral-based makeup such as Jane Iredale to cover any residual pinkness.
 The discoloration usually disappears in one or three months.
 The goal of laser resurfacing is to enhance facial appearance.

 Expectations by the patient must be realistic, and results should be anticipated as improvements rather than total corrections.
 Results of the surgery depend on many factors such as the size, shape, and location of the imperfection and the patient’s heredity, age and general skin condition.

 Schedule a Consultation With a Wellness Specialist

 Our helpful staff can answer your questions and schedule a complimentary consultation with one of our wellness specialists.
-Call 512.688.8000 for our Lakeway office or 480.947.7700 for our office in Scottsdale, AZ to schedule your consultation today!
+Call 512.688.8000 for our Austin office or 480.947.7700 for our office in Scottsdale, AZ to schedule your consultation today!